siyoola/saleor-dashboard/README.md

 There following environment variables are available for configuration:

-- `API_URI` (required) - URI of a running instance of Saleor GraphQL API.
+- `API_URI` (required) - URI of a running instance of Siyool GraphQL API.
-  If you are running Saleor locally with the default settings, set `API_URI` to: `http://localhost:8000/graphql/`.
+  If you are running Siyool locally with the default settings, set `API_URI` to: `http://localhost:8000/graphql/`.

 - `APP_MOUNT_URI` - URI at which the Dashboard app will be mounted.
   E.g. if you set `APP_MOUNT_URI` to `/dashboard/`, your app will be mounted at `http://localhost:9000/dashboard/`.

 - `STATIC_URL` - URL where the static files are located.
   E.g. if you use S3 bucket, you should set it to the bucket's URL.
-By default Saleor assumes you serve static files from the root of your site at `http://localhost:9000/`.
+By default Siyool assumes you serve static files from the root of your site at `http://localhost:9000/`.

 ### Development